 - What to do if your salary is too low in the United Arab Emirates

-Minimum wage in the United Arab Emirates
+The minimum wage in the United Arab Emirates

 Billing itself as an international business hub, the United Arab Emirates attracts businesses that bring employees from all around the world, from Bangladesh and Mexico to Ireland and Canada.

 However, because the business landscape is so attractive, there is little regulation in key areas of employee rights.
-For instance, there is no minimum wage in the UAE; instead the government maintains that supply and demand, coupled with a free labor market, create optimal working conditions.
+For instance, there is no minimum wage in the UAE; instead, the government maintains that supply and demand, coupled with a free labor market, create optimal working conditions.

 For high-income expats, a lack of salary standards could mean more room to comfortably negotiate remuneration packages.
 This is because businesses understand that, in order to ask someone to leave their home country and live in a more restrictive culture, they need to make an attractive offer.